These easy pumpkin banana cookies are healthy pumpkin oatmeal cookies perfect for a healthy Fall breakfast.

 All you need to make these vegan pumpkin oatmeal cookies are 4 simple ingredients.

-- Pumpkin puree – I am using pure canned pumpkin puree, but you can make your own homemade pumpkin puree, peel, chop fresh pumpkin, and steam until tender.
+- Pumpkin Puree – I am using pure canned pumpkin puree, but you can make your own homemade pumpkin puree, peel, chopped fresh pumpkin, and steam until tender.
 Cool completely at room temperature to steam out and then puree in a food processor.
 Learn how to make your own pumpkin puree!

 - Maple Syrup – or any other refined sugar-free vegan-friendly syrup like agave syrup, brown rice syrup, or date syrup.